ExponentialML/Text-To-Video-Finetuning/README.md

 - Xformers or Torch 2.0 Scaled Dot-Product Attention
 - Gradient checkpointing enabled.
 - Resolution of 256.
-- Enable all LoRA options.
+- Hybrid LoRA training.
+- Training only using LoRA with ranks between 4-16.

 ## Running inference
 The `inference.py` script can be used to render videos with trained checkpoints.